Cashew Butter Vinaigrette – a simple rich vinaigrette that’s so good, you’ll end up licking the spoon! It can be put together in 5 minutes flat.

 - 1/4 teaspoon Salt

-- Combine all the ingredients in a mason jar and shake vigorously till a nice smooth emulsion forms.
+Combine all the ingredients in a mason jar and shake vigorously until a nice smooth emulsion form or whisk together the ingredients in a large bowl.